-Before actively seeking a consulting firm, sit down with your team and board to outline your goals, budget, and expectations.
+Before actively seeking a nonprofit consulting firm, sit down with your team and board to outline your goals, budget, and expectations.
 Depending on the type of funding program you want to launch, your strategic plan could include multiple stages and time constraints.

 If you want to pursue a capital campaign, we recommend looking for a firm that also has experience in feasibility studies and pre-campaign assessment.
 A feasibility study is the first step to raising money and is vitally important in determining the future success of your campaign.
 Using the same firm for the study and campaign has benefits in providing a seamless transition that your staff and investors will appreciate.

 After you have determined your specific needs, you may want to start drafting a Request for Proposal (RFP) if you plan to seek proposals from multiple firms.
 We often provide specific input on crafting an ideal RFP to nonprofits starting a search, to ensure they provide adequate information upfront that will lead to solid, on-target RFP responses.
 Feel free to contact us to discuss your specific needs if you would like individual input on this important step.